matteo14c/HaploCoV/README.md

 When the reserved word **world**  is used in the 1rst column of your locales all the sequences in the metadata file will be analysed irrespective of the geographic origin.

 In the 5th (genomic-variants) you can use the reserved world "custom" if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed allele-variant file provided by HaploCoV.
 This option allows more flexibility.
 When custom is specified high frequency genomic variants are determined dynimically based on the user selection.
-Please read the section "Genomic variation and high frequency (genomic) variant" in the extended manual for additional explanations.
+Please see the [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) in the manual for additional explanations.

 ### Advanced configuration

 This readme covers only the standard/basic requirements for the execution of HaploCoV.
-We kindly invite users to read the full (extended) manual for a more thorough explanation of additional options (and configuration) of the workflow, and tips/instructions for how to make the best of each single tool in the package
+We kindly invite users to read the  [manual](https://haplocov.readthedocs.io/en/latest) for a more thorough explanation of additional options (and configuration) of the workflow, and tips/instructions for how to make the best of each single tool in the package

 <hr>